ibm-cloud-docs/cloud-shell/shell-ui.md

 To switch the default account for your sessions, close {{site.data.keyword.cloud-shell_short}}, switch to a different account in the {{site.data.keyword.cloud_notm}} console menu bar, and then reopen {{site.data.keyword.cloud-shell_short}}.

 Because you have separate workspaces for each account, your session history and temporary file storage are also separate.
-This means that when you switch accounts, you'll see different session tabs and won't have access to any files that you were working with in the previous account.
+This means that when you switch accounts, you see different session tabs and don't have access to any files that you were working with in the previous account.

 ## Changing locations
 {: #change-location}